devbisme/skidl/docs/usage.rst

 When this is processed, the current directory will be checked for a file called ``some_library.lib`` which will be opened and scanned for a part with the name ``some_part_name``.
-If the file is not found or it doesn't contain the requested part, then the process will be repeated using |kicad|'s default library directory.
+If the file is not found or it doesn't contain the requested part, then the process will be repeated using KiCad's default library directory.

-You're not restricted to using only the current directory or the |kicad| default directory to search for parts.
+You're not restricted to using only the current directory or the KiCad default directory to search for parts.
 You can also search any file for a part by using a full file name::